-Famed Italian soprano Mirella Freni dies at age 84
+Renowned Italian soprano Mirella Freni dies at age 84

 Freni gained attention at England’s Glyndebourne Festival, where she sang Zerlina alongside Joan Sutherland’s Donna Anna in a 1960 staging of Mozart’s “Don Giovanni” and Adina two years later in a Franco Zeffirelli production of Donizetti’s “L’Elisir d’Amore (The Elixir of Love).”

 She debuted at London’s Royal Opera on May 10, 1961, as Nannetta in Verdi’s “Falstaff” and at Milan’s Teatro alla Scala as Mimi on Jan.
 31, 1963, with Herbert von Karajan conducting in the premiere of the Zeffirelli staging.
-Karajan would become a significant supporter, and they left a rich recorded legacy that includes “La Bohème,” Puccini’s “Madama Butterfly,” and Verdi’s “Aida,” “Don Carlo” and “Otello.”
-Among her notable recordings with other conductors are Verdi’s “La Traviata” with Lamberto Gardelli, “Simon Boccanegra” with Claudio Abbado and “Falstaff” with Georg Solti.
+Karajan would become a significant supporter of the Italian singer.

+He and Freni left a rich recorded legacy that includes “La Bohème,” Puccini’s “Madama Butterfly,” and Verdi’s “Aida,” “Don Carlo” and “Otello.”
+Among Freni’s notable recordings with other conductors are Verdi’s “La Traviata” with Lamberto Gardelli, “Simon Boccanegra” with Claudio Abbado and “Falstaff” with Georg Solti.

-Notable videos from her career include Jean-Pierre Ponnelle’s movies of “Madama Butterfly” and Mozart’s “Le nozze di Figaro (The Marriage of Figaro), and John Dexter’s Met production of “Don Carlo” with Freni as Elisabetta.
-But she chose never to sing a complete “Butterfly” on stage, though she performed the third act at a 1991 Met gala; she turned down Karajan’s entreaty to sign the title role in “Turandot,” and she limited a full performance of Puccini’s “Tosca” to a recording.
+Notable videos from her career include Jean-Pierre Ponnelle’s movies of “Madama Butterfly” and Mozart’s “Le nozze di Figaro (The Marriage of Figaro)”, and John Dexter’s Met production of “Don Carlo” with Freni as Elisabetta.

+But she chose never to sing a complete “Butterfly” on stage, though she performed the third act at a 1991 Met gala; she turned down Karajan’s entreaty to sing the title role in “Turandot” and limited a full performance of Puccini’s “Tosca” to a recording.

+“She knew how to phrase musically and naturally the Italian melodies without exaggerating, without superficiality,” Muti said.
+“She went directly to the essence of the phrase.

 She and Gianni Raimondi made their Met debuts on the same night in a performance led by Fausto Cleva.

-“Beautiful to look at, and actress of simple naturalness and overwhelming intelligence, she used voice and gesture to create a Mimi of ravishing femininity and grace,” Alan Rich wrote in the New York Herald Tribune.
+“Beautiful to look at, an actress of simple naturalness and overwhelming intelligence, she used voice and gesture to create a Mimi of ravishing femininity and grace,” Alan Rich wrote in the New York Herald Tribune.

-After an absence from the U.S., said by some to be caused by the tax issues that ensnared many singers, she returned with the Paris Opera’s tour in 1976 and gave memorable performances at the Met that included Freni as Marguerite in Gounod’s “Faust” and Susanna under Solti’s baton.
-She expanded her repertoire late in her career, including verismo roles such as Cilea’s “Adriana Lecouvreur” and Giordano’s “Fedora.”
+After an absence from U.S. stages, said by some to be caused by the tax issues that ensnared many singers, she returned with the Paris Opera’s tour in 1976 and gave memorable performances at the Met that included the roles of Marguerite in Gounod’s “Faust” and Susanna under Solti’s baton.

+“Mirella Freni was one of the greatest sopranos to ever sing on the stage of the Met,” Metropolitan Opera General Manager Peter Gelb said in a statement Sunday.
+“Over a Met career that spanned four decades, Mirella was the consummate Puccini and Verdi heroine, always singing with beauty and grace and breaking the hearts of our audiences with her moving performances.
+If there was an operatic hall of fame, she would be enshrined unanimously on the first ballot.”

+Freni expanded her repertoire late in her career, including verismo roles such as Cilea’s “Adriana Lecouvreur” and Giordano’s “Fedora.”
 At age 54, she joined Pavarotti for ravishing performances of the young lovers of “La Bohème” in conductor Carlos Kleiber’s Met debut.

-She and Magiera divorced in 1977, and in 1980 she married renowned Bulgarian bass Nicolai Ghiaurov.
+She and Magiera divorced in 1977.
+Freni married renowned Bulgarian bass Nicolai Ghiaurov in 1980.
 The relationship led to Freni exploring Russian roles.
-He died in 2004.

 Always a passionate soccer fan, Freni said there was tension between husband and wife when Italy played Bulgaria in the 1994 World Cup semifinals.
 She banished Ghiaurov to a different part of the house.